 Professional Fees.
 Licensee shall promptly reimburse the Licensor within fifteen (15) days upon presentation of detailed invoices for Licensor’s reasonable legal fees, engineering and/or other professional fees (collectively, the Professional Fees”) incurred in connection with the review of the Project Plans, filings and the monitoring and oversight of the Work at the Licensee Property.
 Failure to timely pay the Professional Fees shall constitute a default under this Agreement pursuant to Paragraph 16.

+F

 Indemnification.
 Licensee shall indemnify, defend (using counsel reasonably approved by Licensor, if permitted by Licensee’s insurance carrier), and hold harmless the Licensor and from and against any and all causes of action, damages, claims, counterclaims, demands, judgments, liens, litigation, liability, penalties, orders, other losses, costs, or expenses (including without limitation reasonable attorneys’ fees, expenses and court costs and the costs of prosecuting the within indemnification) (collectively, “Liabilities”) which may at any time be asserted against or incurred by the Licensor due to: (a) any acts or omissions of any Licensee Parties in the performance of the Work; (b) Licensee’s breach of any of its obligations under this Agreement; (c) any damage to persons or property, in, on or adjacent to the Licensor’s property or otherwise, arising from acts or omissions of the Licensee Parties in connection with the Protection Work, the License or the access granted herein; (d) the presence of or exposure of persons to any hazardous materials attributable to, arising out of or caused by the Licensee; (e) any liability associated with any offsite disposal of any hazardous materials relating to or generated by or during the any work; and (f) any liability associated with a violation by a Licensee Party of applicable law in connection with the Licensee Improvements.
 Licensor shall provide Licensee with prompt written notice of any claim and cooperate, without cost or expense to Licensor, in the defense or settlement of any such claim.
 Without limiting the generality of the foregoing, Licensee shall be liable to Licensor for all court costs and reasonable attorney’s fees and expenses (at all levels of trial and appeal) which Licensor may incur in connection with the enforcement of this Agreement, except with regard to actions where a final un-appealable order of a court having jurisdiction finds Licensee not to be liable.
 In no event shall Licensee be liable for any Liabilities arising out of or due to the gross negligence or intentional misconduct of a Licensor Party.
 The indemnification provisions contained herein shall survive the expiration or termination of this Agreement and the License granted herein.